antoniomy82/CityPoi/README.md

 This app allows you to do the following actions for a POI: See its location on maps, play its audio, save it in a local database and show its image.

+>Note
+>
+>The classes and resources that used the original endpoint (cityme-services) have been preserved.

 ## How to start the project

 In maps_api_key.xml (app/src/main/res/values/maps_api_key.xml) enter your google maps api key.